SHRAVANIRANE/gsap-animated-website/README.md

 An interactive and visually rich website built using **React**, **GSAP (GreenSock Animation Platform)**, and **Vite**.
 This project showcases smooth animations, scroll-triggered effects, and a modern user interface — perfect for portfolios, creative landing pages, or storytelling sites.

-> 🔧 Currently a work in progress.
-New features and sections are being added!

 ---